Contributing to PETSc#

 Install Git if it is not already installed on your machine, then obtain PETSc with the following:

-First, set up your Git environment to establish your identity.
+Set up your Git environment to establish your identity.

 To stay oriented when working with branches, we encourage configuring git-prompt.